MorpheusAIs/Morpheus/YellowPaper.md

 - Wallets - Shapeshift, Exodus, other open source options.

 ## Morpheus Full Node Diagrams for the Agent / LLMs For Web3 Actions.
+Audits of Agents preformed by Coders generating an "Agent Proof" that the stated functions of the Agent are as presented.
+And of course contains no malicous code.

+Placeholder for description of audit process, who can conduct audits and how to certify their outcomes.
+Also incentives paid to auditors.

+Prompt Proof generated at the time of a user interaction showing the intent expressed, matches the smart contract selection and transaction values are confirmed with the user.

 ### Diagram shows the UX flow from user prompt to approval of Web3 action.
 ![UX flow for prompted web3 tasks and ticketing](https://github.com/MorpheusAIs/Morpheus/assets/76454555/942b20fb-d67e-4a57-af2c-cd24a89690a5)

 ### Diagram shows the Morpheus Local install version.
 ![MorpheusLocalDiagram](https://github.com/SmartAgentProtocol/SmartAgents/assets/1563345/a0564914-cddb-42e4-b0f4-8c2310db6a66)